📞 Speak with someone today: 423-202-3008

 Will my insurance cover opioid treatment?

 In most cases, yes.
-The federal Mental Health Parity and Addiction Equity Act requires insurers to cover opioid use disorder treatment the same as any other medical condition.
+The federal Mental Health Parity and Addiction Equity Act requires insurers to cover substance use disorder treatment the same as any other medical condition.
 We accept Medicare, Medicaid, TennCare, BlueCross BlueShield, Cigna, Aetna, and most major commercial plans.
-We verify benefits for free with no obligation.
+Verify your benefits for free with no obligation.

 No. Federal law (42 CFR Part 2) provides extra confidentiality protections for substance use treatment beyond standard HIPAA.
-We cannot disclose your treatment to employers, family, or anyone else without your written consent.
-Many of our patients are working professionals whose colleagues have no idea.
+We cannot disclose your treatment to employers, family members, or anyone else without your written consent.
+Many of our patients are working professionals whose colleagues have no idea they're in treatment.

 Take the First Step Toward Recovery